 Switzerland is one of the smallest countries in Europe.
-It is landlocked by the countries of France, Germany, Austria and Italy, and is one of only two countries in the world with a square shaped flag.
+It is landlocked by the countries of France, Germany, Austria, Liechtenstein and Italy, and is one of only two countries in the world with a square shaped flag.
 Approximately 8.5 million people live in Switzerland with about a quarter of the population being immigrants from surrounding countries.

 It is often described as one of the best places to live for its great education and healthcare systems, high standards of living and stable economy.
 Though German is the most spoken language, it is not standard German but rather a mix of dialect better described as Swiss German.